Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction: Introduction

-Properties of FRB host derived from their stellar emission have been used to learn about FRBs with mixed results \citep{nicholl17,bhandari20,heintz20,li20b,marcote20,fong21,kirsten21,mannings21,piro21,tendulkar21}.
+Properties of FRB hosts derived from their stellar emission have been used to learn about FRBs with mixed results \citep{nicholl17,bhandari20,heintz20,li20b,marcote20,fong21,kirsten21,mannings21,piro21,tendulkar21}.
 None of these works discussed cold gas properties, so the aim of this Letter is to provide the first analysis of atomic gas properties of FRB hosts to provide constraints on their nature.
+The sample size is limited, so to obtain fully statistically significant conclusions more nearby FRBs need to be identified or more distant hosts need to be observed with future radio telescopes.

 I use a cosmological model with $H_0=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_\Lambda=0.7$, and $\Omega_{\rm m}=0.3$.
 I use the FRB naming convention as for GRBs: YYMMDD with an additional letter indicating multiple FRBs discovered on the same day.